How to Be a Genius

 The first useful test for measuring intelligence was called the “IQ test” (intelligence quotient) which was administered in the early 1900s by Alfred Binet to students in France.
 His original goal for the scale was practical.
 When the French government required all children be given a public education, he needed to identify which children could not keep up with their peers so they could have special support.

-Intelligence testing was only one small part of Binet’s work as he also wrote about child development, personality, memory, and creativity, and many other topics.
+Intelligence testing was only one small part of Binet’s work as he also wrote about child development, personality, memory, creativity, and many other topics.
 His methods are still used today with a varation called the Stanford-Binet Intelligence Scales.

 Binet’s initial scoring system was later revised to involve dividing a student’s test results by the average result achieved by his or her age group and multiplying this by 100.
 A student achieving at his or her age group was determined to have an IQ of 100.

 A 140 (or above) IQ does not mean that a person is a genius.
-It’s simply an indication of how well one performs on mental tests, compared to others in the same age group.
+It’s simply an indication of how well one performs on mental tests compared to others in the same age group.
 This way, the IQ of the average adult can be 100, just like the IQ of the average child can be 100.
-The current scoring method for all IQ tests is the “deviation IQ”.
-For instance, someone whose score was one standard deviation above the mean, and who thus outperformed 86% of his or her contemporaries, would have an IQ of 115, and so on.
+The current scoring method for all IQ tests is the “deviation IQ.”
+For instance, someone whose score was one standard deviation above the mean and who thus outperformed 86% of his or her contemporaries would have an IQ of 115, and so on.

 No reputable testing source uses an IQ number to classify someone as a “genius.”
 The myth probably originated in the 1920s when Stanford University professor Lewis Terman, developer of the Stanford-Binet IQ test, used students with IQs above 140 in his research.